zerodowntime/ansible-role-documentation-generator/README.md

 Pip packages

-- pip3 pyyaml
+- pip3 PyYAML
-- pip3 jinja2
+- pip3 Jinja2

 You can use also requirement file: